 OLD SOUL NEW AGE MACRAME

-Old Soul New Age is part small business, but also part lifestyle blog where Leah let's her creativity flow.
-Check out her blog for macrame styling tips and local adventures!
+Old Soul New Age is part small business, but also part lifestyle blog.
+Check out her site for macrame styling tips and local adventures.

-Your sister, BFF, girlfriend, or anyone that would appreciate something trendy and handmade.
+Your sister, BFF, girlfriend, or anyone that would appreciate something handmade.